 Each student is assigned a telephone number for their entire time at Bowdoin.
 One phone per room is supplied and each student has an individual voicemail box.

 High-speed internet ports are located in every student room.
 Additionally, all buildings on campus are wireless.

-Osher does not have its own parking lot.
-Decals are issued to designated parking lots based on seniority and housing assignments on a first come, first served, space available basis.
-All First-Year students must park in the Stanwood Street lot.
+First-Year students are not permitted to have vehicles on campus.
+Upper class residents are issued decals to designated parking lots based on seniority and housing assignments on a first come, first served, space available basis.
 You can learn more about student parking at Bowdoin on the Security parking website.

 All college-owned student residences are equipped with sprinklers and alarmed for fire safety.

 Osher Hall has a card access system.
 Residents of this residence hall have 24/7 access.
 All other students have access from 7:00 a.m. to 1:00 a.m.